-Name of Project (owner and contact information) Project Description (Note for which Projects your organization was the prime Contractor) Project Period (dates) Contract Amount Comments
+Name of Project Project Project Period Contract Amount Comments

+(owner and Description (dates)

+contact (Note for which

+information) Projects your

+organization was

+the prime

+Contractor)

 10. Have you performed work for any other governmental agencies outside the State of Hawai'i?
 It so, list.